ryan-bert/card-counting/README.md

 # Description
 This project is a Python-based simulation of Blackjack card counting.
-It includes a detailed implementation of the game mechanics, basic player strategies, and card counting techniques.
+It includes a detailed implementation of the game mechanics, basic strategy, and the Zen card counting technique.
 The simulator allows users to run multiple rounds and games, tracking various statistics like total earnings, bets, and Return on Investment (ROI).

 # Features